TrustLevel/snet_hackathon/README.md

 What happens at calibration process: If model accuracy is low for example, it will adjust the concentration factor of the model.
 You can see the lastest concentration factor in src/data/concentration_factor.txt after running the calibration.

+Check terminal log for Risk-Assessment result and new concentration factor.

 5. Go back to the Streamlit UI.
 ```
 Press button: Update Model (on the right)
 Model will use new concentration factor to recalibrate the concentration factor of the model.
 ```
+-> Trouble shoot: If concentration factor is not found, manually create concentration_factor.txt under src/data/ and enter the new factor (e.g. 0.8).